-BHA staff will abide by the following procedures in processing reinspections.

-(a) Incomplete Repairs.
+BHA staff will abide by the following procedures in processing reinspections. (a) Incomplete Repairs.
 When the Owner is in the process of correcting cited violations resulting from the initial inspection; the inspector will reject the Unit and may grant the Owner additional time to complete the repairs.
 The BHA will then reschedule a second re-inspection date and notify the Owner in writing.
 The Inspection Department will send a copy of the second reinspection notice to the Family.

-If upon the second re-inspection the Owner has not completed and repaired all cited items set forth in the initial inspection the inspector will note the remaining cited items on the inspection report and recommend to the Director of the Inspection Department that the BHA suspend subsidy payments.
-If the Director approves the recommendation, the Owner will be informed in writing that the BHA has stopped subsidy payments on the Unit.
+If upon the second re-inspection the Owner has not completed and repaired all cited items set forth in the initial inspection the inspector will note the remaining cited items on the inspection report and recommend further extension or suspension of subsidy payments.
+If the owner has made good faith efforts to obtain access and or make repairs, BHA may grant further extensions.
+The Inspector's recommendation will be reviewed by a Manager and the Owner will be informed in writing of further extension or subsidy suspension.